Seat of power: Rosy Rowley’s Jack Falstaff, the fool mid-stool expunging on the throne. Picture: John Saunders

 Scott was studying Shakespeare’s Henriad, his History plays, at the time.
 “I thought, what makes Falstaff so enjoyable, and made Trump so enjoyable, as buffoonish provocateurs, was that Falstaff was a crook with no real power and Trump was just a reality TV star.

 “They are just these ridiculous guys, whose immorality makes them fun, because they have no power, but what happens when you put that funny buffoon, that funny drunk [Falstaff] in charge?
-He becomes really terrifying.”
+He becomes really terrifying.
+Falstaff is still very funny, but it’s just that now he has the power to have people beheaded.

 Rosy Rowley’s Jack Falstaff in the poster for 1st Zanni Theatre’s premiere of A Kingdom Jack’d at York International Shakespeare Festival

-For A Kingdom Jack’d, you can read A Kingdom Trump’d into the play too.
-“There’s a bit of Trump in my Falstaff but also some of Boris Johnson too because of how he behaved in Covid, when everyone knew he was lying but people loved him anyway,” says Rosy, whose birthday coincides with the opening performance.
+Hence, for A Kingdom Jack’d, you can read A Kingdom Trump’d into the play too.
+“There’s a bit of Trump in my Falstaff but also some of Boris Johnson too because of how he behaved in Covid, when everyone knew he lying but people loved him anyway,” says Rosy, whose birthday coincides with the opening performance.

 “I first read the play about 18 months ago – and I never thought I’d be playing Falstaff as I thought I’d be auditioning for [Mistress] Quickly.
 As a woman of a certain age, it gets much harder to play leading parts, so to get the chance to play this odious man is amazing.